-Wire Fox Terriers have small, elegant frames covered in dense and curly white coats with black or brown patches.
+Wire Fox Terriers have small, elegant frames covered in dense and mostly curly white harsh and wiry coats with black or tan patches.
 They have broad, flat heads with long, full muzzles.
 Their V-shaped ears usually bend forward, and their intense eyes are set slightly apart.
 They have long, muscular necks that slope down to deep chests and short backs.
 Their tails, sometimes docked, are carried high.
 Overall, the Wire Fox Terrier has a rugged but distinguished look.

 Wire Fox Terriers are high-energy dogs with loads of personality.
 They love to spend their days bouncing around the yard, wrestling on the carpet and exploring the neighborhood.
 Full of love and spirit, they form incredibly strong bonds with their families.
 Wire Fox Terriers want to be involved in every birthday party, movie night and backyard barbecue.

 The Wire Fox Terrier’s strong family bonds, combined with its natural courage, make it an excellent watchdog.
 Their loyalty knows no bounds, and they have a resounding bark.
 The legend of the Fox Terrier is packed with stories of rescue and bravery, from rescuing children to fending off dangerous animals.

 Wire Fox Terriers are extremely energetic, not to mention curious and intelligent.
 They need vigorous exercise and “tasks” to maintain a stable mind and body.
 Take them jogging, walking and running any time of day.
 If you’re a hiker, they make excellent exploring companions: No matter where you go, they will always be concerned about your safety.
 Bring a Fox Terrier home and treat it well, and you’ve got a friend for life.